 If you are suspicious that there is something wrong with your dog’s health condition, you should bring him/her to the vet for further examination.

-Balanced and nutritious supplements help to prevent the shedding getting worse.
+Balanced and nutritious supplements help to prevent the shedding from getting worse.
 But you should be careful with supplement products that you are about to give.
 Before giving any supplement product to your dog, you should consult the products first with your vet.
-Because some supplement products that are not balanced actually create more coat and health problems.
+Because some supplement products that are not balanced actually create more coats and health problems.

-The act of spaying and neutering also promote a change in a dogs’ coat that leads to excessive shedding.
+The act of spaying and neutering also promotes a change in a dogs’ coat that leads to excessive shedding.
 If you find the dog’s coat is sparse or has bald patches, after your dog is getting spaying and neutering, you should schedule an appointment with your vet as your dog might have some health issues.